stud131/docs-monaca/content/products_guide/team_dashboard.en.md

 2. navigation menu

-3. listing what needs to be done after the administrator registration (as shown in [Prerequisites](#prerequisites))

-4. displaying information about numbers of developer licenses, Power plugin licenses, support & CI tickets and other usages
+3. displaying information about numbers of developer licenses, Power plugin licenses, support & CI tickets and other usages

-5. displaying information about various orders in progress.
+4. displaying information about various orders in progress.
 This is available when orders are made using billing method.
 In other words, it shows how many orders are still waiting for the payment to be settled/completed.

 ## Team Account

 In this page, you can manage developers and administrators in your team.

-{{<figure src="/images/team_dashboard/manage_team_account.png">}}
+{{<figure src="/images/team_dashboard/manage_team_account_en.png">}}

 ### Managing Developer